XfinityAlpha/Fracture-Localization-AI/README.md

 ## Usage
 The provided PDF documents can be opened with any standard PDF viewer.
 They contain all necessary information regarding the project.

-## Acknowledgments
-- [Any relevant citations or acknowledgments]

-## Contact
-For further inquiries or collaboration opportunities, please reach out at [your email address].